casey/degenerate/README.md

 `COMMAND`s may take zero or more `:`-separated arguments, and are currently undocumented.
 The best way to learn what they do is to peruse the [images tests](images).
 The name of each image is the `degenerate` program that produced it.
-The image tests are reproduced below, with each proceeded by its `degenerate` invocation.
+The image tests are reproduced below, with each preceded by its `degenerate` invocation.

 ## Gallery